DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 Interoperability enables sharing of capabilities and data between systems

 __How?__
--  Service Oriented and microservice architectures maximise interoperability and re-use
+-  Service Oriented Architectures and microservice architectures maximise interoperability and re-use
--  Interfaces should be discoverable and self-describing  or documented
+-  Interfaces should be discoverable and self-describing or self-documented
 -  Interoperability can affect the demands on solutions, therefore designs may need to be scalable to cope with other usage

 __Relates to__